Buying guide: Computer for DJing – by a DJ & computer specialist

 Take this into account when choosing memory, especially when you can’t expand later.

-A Nvidia or AMD graphics card with 2GB of memory is generally enough.
+An Intel, Nvidia or AMD graphics card with 4GB of memory is generally enough.

 Cooling